If you are applying for this course from outside of the UK click Apply Now

 Develop a knowledge and understanding of the important theoretical and historical contexts which have shaped modern design, opening up creative possibilities in your work.
 Gain a broad view of design disciplines, through lectures and seminars intended to provoke wider debate.
 Develop analytical and research skills by exploring subjects in design theory and history through assignments.
 Finish the module with an understanding of various historical and theoretical ideas, intended to encourage you to challenge conventional thinking.

-Develop your visual experience and knowledge through the practice of traditional media, printmaking, digital practice and life drawing.
-Work with a wide range of different media and materials through various set projects, culminating in a body of work that reflects your emerging skills as an illustrator.
+Develop your visual experience and knowledge through the practice of traditional media and life drawing.
+Work with a wide range of traditional media and techniques through various set projects, culminating in a body of work that reflects your emerging skills as an illustrator.
 Support your creative practice through visual research by exploring the subject of Art and Design.
-Build a strong foundation for further development, by producing images from concept to final illustration and creatively explore various methods both in taught sessions and independently.
+Gain an introduction to the principles of communication as well as an understanding of contemporary illustration and design.
+Build a strong foundation for further development by producing images from concept to final illustration and creatively explore various methods both in taught sessions and independently.

 Some modules have prerequisites.
 Read more about what this means in our Help and Advice article.

 Continue your development of digital skills with a series of lectures and seminars dedicated to all aspects of digital illustration.
 These include bitmap (Photoshop or similar), and vector (Illustrator) as well as techniques including composite images and 3D.
 Augment your traditional skillset with a fusion of analogue media (paint, pencils, pastels, etc.) with digital media.
 Create artwork using your favourite traditional methods and bring them in to your chosen package to create work that has a traditional feel but with an enhanced appearance using blending modes and digital adjustments.
 Add to your growing portfolio with a set of digital illustrations based on creative briefs.